 Memory, and its loss, are a central theme in my work.
 Unless we remember, we are condemned to an amnesiac present, textureless and flat, lacking the perspective of time.

-I have also projected large-scale video animations on emblematic monuments and historic buildings in cities across the globe.
-I contact local communities and create events that allow participants to project themselves literally, and metaphorically, onto their surroundings.
-In this way they claim the history of their city as their own.
+The ceaseless ebb and flow of information coursing through my artworks has invited me to question their materiality.
+For example, my large-scale projections on emblematic buildings transform their façades into ever-mutating surfaces.
+My public-participation projects are a good example of this approach.
 Using green-screen technology, I often record performers acting out climbing motions that when projected onto a building’s façade, create the illusion of their ascent to the top.
 By “conquering” these buildings, they become active participants of a shared history, rather than mere spectators of an urban reality.

-I like to break away from the confines of the flat screen and create three-dimensional installations that conceptualize media as sculpture.
-My LED screens are clear examples of this approach.
-After years of research, I have developed a flexible LED tile that allows me to create screens with complex curving shapes.
-Thus, I can make screens that bend and twist and respond to the specific features of the architecture that contains them.
-These works invite viewers to seek out multiple perspectives in discovering the artwork, incorporating their movements in and around the work as a crucial component of their experience.
-To be a spectator all too often means to remain on the sidelines of what we are watching.
+My sculptural screens invite viewers to seek out multiple perspectives in discovering the artwork, incorporating their movements in and around the work as a crucial component of their experience.
+To be a spectator all too often means to remain on the sidelines of what we are watching, a numbing experience that provokes alienation and disengagement.
 I want my artwork to activate an engaged viewer, one that experiences seeing as grounded in a moving sentient body.
-With this full-bodied gaze, I believe we not only have a richer experience of our world, but are also able to claim a place in it for ourselves.
+These heightened states of attention allow memories to settle more deeply.
+Informed by these more vibrant recollections, I believe we are better equipped to face the many challenges that lie ahead.